JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-import.md

 ## Set up environment

-To try out the SwiftPM import functionality, you need to use a specific development Kotlin version to try it out.
+To try out the SwiftPM import functionality, you need to use a specific development version of Kotlin.
 Keep in mind, this version is **not** intended for production.
 <!-- This will be invalidated when 2.4.0-Beta1 comes out.
 This is when we specify the feature stability level and change the page label. -->

-To do that:
+To set up the Kotlin Multiplatform Gradle plugin:

 1. In your `settings.gradle.kts` file, add the development package repository for dependencies and plugins: